aziztitu/football-match-predictor/README.md

 Another problem that we have is Collinearity, which is the state where two variables are highly correlated and contain similiar information about the variance within a given dataset.
 Add in more features that are collinear of each others and we get multicollinearity.

-One of the methods we can use to check for multicollinear variables is calculating the Variance inflation factor (VFI).
+One of the methods we can use to check for multicollinear variables is calculating the Variance inflation factor (VIF).
 A high VIF indicates that the associated independent variable is highly collinear with the other variables in the model.

 After calculating the VIF on this dataset, I found the following variables to have high VIF: